garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 You can catch me man,
 Ridin with the top down in my red L430 man
 She sittin right there by my side
-All day you know what im talkin about
+All day you know what I'm talkin about

  Bow Wow
  (Me)